-This is a seed starting method we have been using for over 10 years!
-It works great for all vegetable, herb, and flower seeds.
-For certain types of seeds, it is our go-to method!
+This is our FAVORITE method to germinate seeds quickly.
+As passionate gardeners, we have been using it to start seeds for over 10 years!
+It works great for all herbs, flowers, and vegetables seeds.

 And feel free to download this pretty (and free ) printable planting calendar when you start the seeds! =)